KateCourt/carpentriesGitExercises/index.md

  ## Exercise 4.1 Choosing a commit message

  Which is the most appropriate commit message and why?

 1. “Changes”
- 2. “Added line ‘But the Mummy will appreciate the lack of humidity’ to mars.txt”
+2. “Changed lemon for lime”
- 3. “Discuss effects of Mars’ climate on the Mummy”
+3. “Guacamole modified to the traditional recipe”

  <details>
  <summary>Solution</summary>